 - Work to indoor and outdoor shared walls.
 These are often known as party walls - see the Party Wall Act 1996 at GOV.UK

 - Anti-social behaviour, noise, parking or activities on highway (for example, vehicle sales and repairs) - report on My Account

 - Concerns relating to unsafe buildings or structures (building control)

 - Health and safety - report on My Account

 - Parking and obstructions on a public highway - report on My Account

 - Noise disturbance or other pollution - report on My Account

-To report a suspected breach of planning control, you can contact us by filling in the online form.
+To get advice on how to report a suspected breach of planning control, use the link below.